centreon/centreon-documentation/en/health/centreon-agent.md

 ## Testing the Agent

-### Testing the Agent Service
+### Testing the centreon-agent Service

-At this stage, the **agent** Service should be running and set to launch at system start.
+At this stage, the **centreon-agent** Service should be running and set to launch at system start.
 The following command checks that the service has been correctly configured:

 ```